Topic Entity Framework

 Whether AI systems are correctly associating your brand with the right topics, expertise areas, and entities — not just whether you appear, but how you appear.

 Setting a baseline, then measuring against it.
-This is how you know whether the Discover, Structure, and Reinforce work is actually paying off.
+This is how you know whether the Define, Structure, and Reinforce work is actually paying off.

 Using the Signals Over Noise method — persona modeling, entity-based query sets, defined sample sizes — to get data you can actually trust and act on.